edaplayground/eda-playground/docs/privacy-policy.rst

 Privacy Policy
 ##############

-This Privacy Policy governs the manner in which Victor EDA, Inc. collects, uses, maintains and discloses information collected from users (each, a "User") of the http://www.edaplayground.com website ("Site").
+This Privacy Policy governs the manner in which Doulos, Ltd. collects, uses, maintains and discloses information collected from users (each, a "User") of the http://www.edaplayground.com website ("Site").
-This privacy policy applies to the Site and all products and services offered by Victor EDA, Inc..

 **Personal identification information**